IHE/ITI.PCF/README.md

 ### In development

+- Updated Appendix P about overall policies that Privacy Policies fit within, such as hiring policy, code of conduct, internet usage policy, health and safety policy, travel policies, etc.
 - Work on how policy fragments are communicated in the oAuth token.
 Likely base this on some sample oAuth policy fragment examples received from some existing FHIR implementations.
-- Updated Appendix P about overall policies that Privacy Policies fit within, such as hiring policy, code of conduct, internet usage policy, health and safety policy, travel policies, etc.
+  - Given the policies supported, what kind of policy-fragments would need to be passed to the enforcement point?
+    - does Basic leave anything? -- I think all parameters in basic result in the kind of thing already supported in IUA (actor, purpose).
+Meaning there is residual, but it is normal IUA use of purpose.
+  - And that we are focused on FHIR REST
+    - When full deny then token will not be issued
+    - so, fragments would be where permit is allowed
+    - obligations and refrains -- these would go into the Bundle.meta.security
+      - so some method of carrying residual obligation and refrain codes is needed
+    - so, then does fragment only need to express filters?
+      - remove blah from results?
+      - optimization - add this additional search parameter to any search terms given
+  - Intermediate / Advanced
+    - data timeframe (permit / deny)
+    - data id(s) (permit / deny)
+    - data author (permit / deny)
+    - data relationship (permit / deny)
+    - purpose -> no residual beyond IUA support for purpose
+    - tags (permit / deny)
+    - combining rule
+  - alternatives
+    - could we just define a JSON object ourselves, inspired by FHIR R4 Consent.provision
+      - agent
+        - purpose
+      - data
+        - timeframe
+        - id
+        - author
+        - relationship
+    - Cedar policy language
+    - SMART scope
+      - has a mechanism to carry security tags

 ### Decided